The golden piece of advice I give to any successful pharma digital marketing strategy. Don’t go for clicks. Go for the words that click.

 Dialing the Connection: How to Optimize Content with Keywords

-Now that you’ve found the keywords you need to target, you need to think how you can optimize your content with it.
-In order to do that, we’ll need to refine and categorize the keywords into two sections: 1) Popular searches 2) Long-tail keywords.
+Now that you’ve found the keywords you need to target, you need to think about how you can optimize your content with it.
+In order to do that, we’ll need to refine and categorize the keywords into two sections: 1) Popular searches and 2) Long-tail keywords.

 Popular searches v/s Long-tail keywords:

 Popular searches are the keywords that capture the picture in a much broader sense and are less specific.